Liang Huiling: Political career

+Hubei

 Liang joined the Chinese Communist Party (CCP) in October 1985.
 In December 1984, Liang became deputy secretary of Xiangfan Municipal Committee of the Communist Youth League of China, rising to secretary in June 1994.
 In February 1995, she was appointed deputy party secretary of Gucheng County, and held that office until June 1997.

 Beginning in 1997, Liang served in several posts in Xiaogan, including vice mayor (1998–2000), head of the Organization Department of the CCP Xiaogan Municipal Committee (2000–2003), deputy secretary (2003–2008), acting mayor (2006), and mayor (2006–2008).

 In July 2008, Liang was made president and party branch secretary of Hubei Women's Federation, replacing Zhang Daili.

-In August 2011, Liang was appointed party secretary of Ezhou, a post he kept until January 2013, when she was promoted to vice governor of Hubei.
+In August 2011, Liang was appointed party secretary of Ezhou, a post she kept until January 2013, when she was promoted to vice governor of Hubei.
 Liang was appointed head of the United Front Work Department and president of the Hubei Provincial Federation of Trade Unions in April 2015 and was admitted to member of the Standing Committee of the CCP Hubei Provincial Committee, the province's top authority.

+Hebei

 Liang was transferred from her job in Hubei province to north China's Hebei province in December 2016.
 She was appointed secretary of Hebei Provincial Commission for Discipline Inspection and was admitted to member of the Standing Committee of the CCP Hebei Provincial Committee, the province's top authority.
 She concurrently served as director of the Hebei Provincial Supervisory Commission since January 2018.

+Central government

 Liang was party branch secretary of the Red Cross Society of China in October 2018, in addition to serving as executive vice president.